 After two weeks for this regime, when she got back on her feet with a walker, I did not have to support the left knee when she is advancing the right leg.
 But she could still not advance the left leg independently.
 I could feel her activating hip extensors and abductors.
 She was unable to perform hip flexion, knee extension, and ankle dorsiflexion simultaneously to advance the leg for heel strike.
 She could only perform hip flexion and knee flexion and ankle plantar flexion.

-Use of Wrap, Brace, and Splint – Being Creative!!
+Use of Wrap, Brace, and Splint in SCI – Being Creative!!

 Currently, this patient is not receiving any skilled physical therapy but ambulates with supervision with nursing staff with FWW.
 She does not need any brace or support to perform ambulation!
 This was a great achievement for my patient who was not able to move her legs after her injury and was not sure if she could ever stand up on her feet!!
 With aggressive and consistent skilled physical therapy, the magical results were achieved.
 We just needed to be patient, consistent and provide a holistic approach.